SreeHarsha72/Data-Engineering-on-Azure-cloud/README.md

 ### **Step 2: Data Transformation using Azure Databricks**
 - **Create an Azure Databricks Workspace** and configure a Spark cluster.
-- **Mount the Data Lake Storage to Databricks** using Service Principal authentication.
+- **Mount the Data Lake Storage to Databricks** using Service Principal authentication. utilized apps registration service to create an app with secret value and required role assignment(storage contributor IAM access control), using which mounted Stoarge point on to databricks.
 - **Read Data using Apache Spark (PySpark)**
   - Print schema to verify column types.
   - Converted data types where necessary (e.g., medals count from string to integer).